How to Fix Reduced Engine Power Chevy Silverado

 Your EGR functions as a pollution controller, as well as an engine efficiency booster and contributes to better gas mileage.
 It works by recirculating exhaust gases to the intake system.
 If you drive a diesel, this component can help reduce the engine knock common to those types of vehicles.
 Symptoms of failure include the ones we’ve discussed, as well as an increased knock.

-How Much Does it Cost to Fix a Chevy Silverado with Reduced Engine Power?
+How Much Does It Cost to Fix a Chevy Silverado with Reduced Engine Power?

 The exception is repairs or replacement of the catalytic converter.
 That’s going to set you back around $2,000.
 You can help yours have a long life by taking advantage of routine maintenance, always using the correct fuel and oil for your truck and taking care not to use the wrong additives.